rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 A node is a back-end device providing a service on a specified IP and port.

-Use the nodes operations to get information about the nodes configured for a specified device
+Use this operation to get information about the nodes configured for a specified device